kaixih/kaixih.github.io/_posts/2020-12-28-norm-patterns.md

 This post will only checks the BatchNorm, LayerNorm, and InstanceNorm.
 In essence, all these norms perform a 2-step calculation:
-1. computing mean and variance (also called statistics, moments, etc.);
+1. Computing mean and variance (also called statistics, moments, etc.);
-2. applying scale and offset (two learnable parameters).
+2. Applying scale and offset (two learnable parameters).

 The trickly part is that the axis values and output shapes from (1) and (2) vary depending on normalization types and sometimes the official API document might be misleading.
 Therefore, I am going to review in